Aaviator/simRaid1/README.md

 In fast mode, the script will retry once if it can't read a file, after a 1 second wait.
 You can, of course, change these values in the script.

+Note that all filesystem reads take place from the source directory, the destination directory simply contains an up-to-date copy.
+Filesystem read/write speeds are not impacted.

 This script is inferior to regular RAID 1 in many ways, _except_:

  - It works with (sub-)folders, not just drives.